 This is how the preset menu looks like after I made the adjustments:

-Now that you have a deeper understanding of the Curve tool, you like to use start using it or use it more then ever before.
+Now that you have a deeper understanding of the Curve tool in Capture One, you like to use start using it or use it more than ever before.
 The best way to get the max out of this tool is the use of presets.
-With presets you can quickly apply a curve from a range of predefined settings.
+With presets, you can quickly apply a curve from a range of predefined settings.

 The screenshot above gives you an impression of the Curve presets for the RGB and Luma curve.
 It is a set of 376 presets, 186 for each channel.
 For each channel you get presets for changing: